UM-ARM-Lab/pytorch_kinematics/README.md

 # Credits
 - `pytorch_kinematics/transforms` is extracted from [pytorch3d](https://github.com/facebookresearch/pytorch3d) with minor extensions.
 This was done instead of including `pytorch3d` as a dependency because it is hard to install and most of its code is unrelated.
+  An important difference is that we use left hand multiplied transforms as is convention in robotics (T * pt) instead of their right hand multiplied transforms.
 - `pytorch_kinematics/urdf_parser_py`, and `pytorch_kinematics/mjcf_parser` is extracted from [kinpy](https://github.com/neka-nat/kinpy), as well as the FK logic.
 This repository ports the logic to pytorch, parallelizes it, and provides some extensions.